AdamEisfeld/PhyKit/README.md

 ## License

-PhysicsKit is available under the MIT license.
+PhysicsKit is available under the zlib license.
 See the LICENSE file for more info.